wyk9787/G-Thread/README.md

 # G-Thread

-G-Thread is a safe multithreaded programming interface for C++ based on optimistic concurrency control, or more specifically, software transactional memory(STM).
+G-Thread is a lock-free but safe multithreaded programming interface for C++ based on optimistic concurrency control, or more specifically, software transactional memory(STM).
 G-Thread reimplements a subset of the system called [Grace] (https://dl.acm.org/citation.cfm?doid=1640089.1640096).